MAIRA-2: Grounded Radiology Report Generation: Methods

-We define a grounded report as a list of sentences, (1) each associated with \emph{zero or more spatial image annotations} and (2) describing at most a single finding from an image, as shown in \Cref{fig:arch_diagram}.
+We define a grounded report as a list of sentences from the \findings section, each describing at most a single observation from the image(s), and associated with zero or more spatial annotations indicating the location of that observation if appropriate.
+An example is shown in \Cref{fig:arch_diagram}A.

-Spatial annotations indicate the region of the image pertaining to the described finding, and should be as specific as possible while containing the finding.
-Sentences describing non-findings (`No pneumothorax'), regions of normality (`Lungs are clear'), or abnormal findings without specific location (`Diffuse disease') do not require such annotations.
-In this work, we use bounding boxes as spatial annotations.
-Bounding boxes are commonly used to localise findings on \acp{CXR} \citep{nguyen2022vindr,wang2017chestx,boecking2022mscxr,müller2024weakly} and are easier to annotate than full segmentation masks.
+These spatial annotations should be as specific as possible while containing the finding.
+Non-findings (`No pneumothorax'), regions of normality (`Lungs are clear'), or abnormal findings without specific location (`Diffuse opacity') do not require spatial annotations.
+In this work, we use bounding boxes as spatial annotations, as they are commonly used to localise findings on \acp{CXR} \citep{nguyen2022vindr,wang2017chestx,boecking2022mscxr,müller2024weakly} and are easier to annotate than full segmentation masks.
+We provide a detailed annotation protocol for creating grounded reporting datasets in \cref{app:annotation_protocol}.

-Reports frequently include sentences with multiple radiological findings, or mentions of extrinsic information that cannot be objectively inferred by a model from the data available at reporting time (e.g., differential diagnoses, recommendations for follow-up examinations, communications with other healthcare staff).
-To make grounded reporting a well-defined task and enable precise association of spatial annotations with individual findings, we generate reports as lists of sentences describing individual positive or negative findings.
-Then, each sentence with a finding can be associated with spatial annotations.